 My watercolour sketches are painted into various sketchbooks, my favourite being my Moleskine Sketchbook.
 These sketchbooks are also where I do my line and wash and my graphite work.

-Below are photographs from some of my recent plein air painting adventures.
-Sometimes I enjoy the solitude of painting alone, which is usually the case when I'm gathering reference material for commissioned paintings, other times I paint with friends, fellow artists or my students.
+Below are a few photographs from some of my recent plein air painting adventures.
+Sometimes I enjoy the solitude of painting alone, which is usually the case when I'm gathering reference material for commissioned paintings.
+Sometimes I paint with friends, fellow artists or my students.
+It's all very casual and just about having fun painting outdoors, if you'd like to come painting with me get in touch.

 Painting plein air with watercolours in my Moleskine Sketchbook at Glen Coe Lochan, Glen Coe in beautiful Scotland.